Yoast/developer/docs/features/schema/functional-specification.md

 Throughout the examples in this document, we generally make a few assumptions about images:

 * Even though the core [schema.org](https://schema.org) definitions don't always list image as a required attribute of a piece, Google *does* frequently require an image for almost all piece types (i.e., eligibility for their 'rich snippets' and similar experiences almost always require pages, blog posts, products and other piece entities to have at least one image). **Assume that anywhere where we've included an image parameter, it should be considered to be mandatory.**
 * All image properties should be registered as arrays of `imageObject` entities, so as to be able to set advanced properties (like caption) where feasible, and to be able to inherit/share images across pieces via ID.
 This enables ease of sharing of images between related pieces (e.g., where the main/featured image of a `blogPosting` is often likely to be the same entity as the `primaryImageOfPage` of the page where the blog post resides).
 * Size and format constraints vary by agent, but, common sense should be applied.

 ### 4. Using canonical URLs
 `url` attributes should always inherit from the 'true canonical' value of the page where the JSON snippet resides (i.e., if the canonical URL tag has been manually set to reference a different page/URL, the original 'true' canonical value should be used).

-For example, if *Page A* has a URL of [https://www.example.com/page-a/](https://www.example.com/page-A/), but includes a canonical URL tag which references *Page B* (at [https://www.example.com/page-b/](https://www.example.com/page-b/) ), then all `url`  parameters which would normally relate to *Page A* should continue to use *Page A* 's 'true' canonical URL.
+For example, if *Page A* has a URL of [https://www.example.com/page-a/](https://www.example.com/page-a/), but includes a canonical URL tag which references *Page B* (at [https://www.example.com/page-b/](https://www.example.com/page-b/)), then all `url`  parameters which would normally relate to *Page A* should continue to use *Page A* 's 'true' canonical URL.

 ### 5. Validation tools
 We rely heavily on [Google's Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool/u/0/) (or 'SDTT') to evaluate and debug our approach.
 While other tools exist, we've found that this one consistently provides the most sophisticated parsing, error handling and feedback.
 Also, as the primary consumer of our structured markup, it makes sense that we position feedback from Google's own tool as our single version of the truth.

 That's not to say, however, that it's not without issues, and that we agree completely with their interpretation of schema.org's standards.
 Read on to explore our *known issues*.

 ### 6. Known issues
 There are a number of scenarios where the SDTT deviates from the schema.org definitions.
 In some cases, we've adapted or compromised our approach to find a solution which applies to both - in others, we've swayed in favor of one or the other, depending on the context.

 For example, the SDTT requires that a `recipe` has an `image`.
 This isn't a mandatory attribute according to [the schema.org recipe specification](https://schema.org/Recipe), but Google requires it.
 There are many scenarios like this, where the SDTT reveals Google-specific idiosyncrasies and requirements which are either the product of deliberate 'bending' of the standards to fit their needs, or of somewhat arbitrary decision-making.

 The following are specific scenarios where our approach causes conflicts and issues, where we're petitioning to alter how Google interpret and process our markup.

 #### A `Person` cannot be the `Publisher` of an `Article`
 This is a particularly challenging issue, as a `WebSite` which represents a `Person` (as opposed to one which represents an `Organization`; i.e., a personal website) will naturally 'publish' articles where that `Person` should be considered to be the 'publisher'.
 This is an extremely common use-case, but one which the STDD flags as invalid.

 Additionally, a critical piece of our graph approach relies on identifying the connection between a `WebPage` (or an `Article`) and the `WebSite` on which it resides.
 The `Publisher` is the key connection between these entities, and so, **we've chosen to ignore the error in this case** (but have alerted Google to it).

-To work around this, we merge the `Person`  with an `Organization`  to create a hybrid type ( `[Person, Organization]` ), which then expects/accepts a `logo`  and other 'Publisher' properties.
+To work around this, we merge the `Person` with an `Organization` to create a hybrid type (`[Person, Organization]`), which then expects/accepts a `logo` and other 'Publisher' properties.
 This validates in the SDTT, but, is an acknowledged 'hack'.

 #### The SDTT often prefers an array of properties, rather than an `itemList`
 E.g., an array of individual `reviews` must occupy a `review` property, rather than being contained in a `reviews` property.
 This pattern of 'an array of multiple things in a singular property' is common throughout their requirements.
 We believe is less semantically rich, and less flexible than alternative approaches.